 This CRM comes with three main plans, all billed annually.
-They're priced at $24, $30, and $48 per month for three users.
+Because they require at least three users, each plan comes in around at least $24, $30, and $48 per month for three users.
 Since most plans rapidly expand in costs after just one user, this plan will be particularly cost-effective one for a small team of three.
 Additional users can be added for $8, $10, and $16 per month per user, depending on the plan.

 There's also a free plan, but the number of actions you can take with it is capped, so you won't be able to use it for long before upgrading.
 All plans offer a useful range of features, and the lower-than-average costs across the board make monday a CRM worth seriously considering.

 - Free trial available

 - Highly customizable

 - No centralized inbox